Cocaine Possession Lawyer in Hackensack, NJ

 It’s important that any attorney who represents you in a cocaine possession case knows that only evidence obtained constitutionally may be used against you during a trial.
 If police found cocaine on you while conducting an illegal search, the evidence may be suppressed.
 Other factors matter during a Fort Lee or Fair Lawn arrest for cocaine possession, such as whether your Miranda rights were read to you and whether there was just cause to stop you in the first place.
 Contact Bergen County criminal lawyer Adam M. Lustberg today to discuss your charges and start your defense.

 N.J.S.A.
-2C:35-10: Penalties for Cocaine Possession in Irvington and Elsewhere in New Jersey
+2C:35-10: Penalties for Cocaine Possession in Hackensack and Elsewhere in New Jersey

 As with marijuana, heroin, methamphetamine, and illegally possessed prescription drugs, the amount of cocaine you are charged with possessing affects the penalties you’ll receive if convicted.
 Possession of less than half an ounce of cocaine is considered “possession” and is considered a third degree felony crime in New Jersey, as classified by N.J.S.A.
 2C:35-10.